The carpet in the bedroom was wet.

 Unhooking and re-connecting propane, electric, and water lines may sound scary, but it turned out to be no big deal.

-Our new water heater was a direct replacement, so it was just a matter of taking note of the way things were hooked up on the old one and connecting them the same way on the new water heater.
+Our new water heater was a direct replacement, so it was just a matter of taking note of how things were hooked up on the old one and connecting them the same way on the new water heater.